Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Three Content Delivery Options with Paligo CCMS

-We mentioned that Paligo CCMS provides several out-of-the-box integrations with CDPs.
-Let’s take a quick look at each integration.
+Paligo CCMS provides several out-of-the-box integrations with CDPs.
+Let’s take a quick look at each.

 Fluid Topics

 Publishing content to FluidTopics is straightforward, with options to publish entire publications or individual topics directly from Paligo.
-This integration utilizes HTML5 output, allowing for dynamic content delivery through features like filtering, profiling, and variables.
-These advanced capabilities enable personalized experiences and targeted documentation delivery for specific audiences, markets, or products.
-The integration also supports translation and localization.
+The integration utilizes HTML5 output, allowing for dynamic content delivery through filtering, profiling, and variables.
+These capabilities enable personalized experiences and targeted documentation delivery for specific audiences, markets, or products.

 Zoomin Software by Salesforce

-The Zoomin integration offers flexible publishing options.
-Users can publish complete publications or individual topics, converting content from XML to HTML5.
-Paligo taxonomies can be published to Zoomin to support search and categorization, and users can choose between default or custom layouts.
 Advanced features include filtering and profiling to target specific audiences and using variables for dynamic content display.
-The combination of Paligo’s structured content management capabilities and Zoomin’s intelligent delivery creates a comprehensive solution for managing and delivering technical knowledge.
+The combination of Paligo’s structured content management and Zoomin’s intelligent delivery creates a comprehensive solution for managing and delivering technical knowledge.

 Netlify